 Somerset East Accommodation, Activities and Tourism

 Welcome to Somerset East, home of the Walter Battiss Art Museum, this is where you will find all you need to know about Somerset East, as well as the neighbouring towns of Pearston and Cookhouse.
 Together these towns make up the Blue Crane Route.

-On this website we list up to date information about all Somerset East accommodation, B&Bs and self catering, whether luxury, affordable, or somewhere in between.
+On this website we list up to date information about all Somerset East accommodation, B&Bs and self catering, whether luxury, budget, or somewhere in between.
 We also list upcoming events, local information, news, history, and what to see and do in this area.

 If there is anything else you need to know, contact the Somerset East Hospitality Guild Information office, or send an enquiry via this website.

 On the fringes of South Africa's Karoo in the malaria free Eastern Cape lies the interesting, attractive and historic little town of Somerset East, which invariably charms all who visit it.
 The pretty town with its many gardens forms a green oasis, under the iconic Boschberg Mountain.